rezaarshad/Spring-Webflux-Cache/README.md

  # REST API
-The spring cache APIs are still blocking which is not good and our system will not be fully reactive if we are using WebFLux.
+The spring cache APIs are still blocking and our system will not be fully reactive if we are using WebFLux with cache APIs.
 But there is hack-way using an reactor [cache add-on](https://github.com/reactor/reactor-addons/tree/master/reactor-extra/src/main/java/reactor/cache) which can be used with Spring CacheManager.
 So until this blocking cache issue is solved we can use this add-on.

  ## Used Technologies and frameworks
  * Java 11